 Given that most people won't get to go to England all that many times in their lives, we here at IHeartBritain.com are strong advocates of planning your own trip rather than buying an all-inclusive package tour.
 Package tours are generally pretty broad, and unless it's a specialty tour that caters to your interests, you're likely to waste a lot of precious vacation time seeing things you don't want to see, staying in hotels you wouldn't have chosen for yourself.

 Still, planning a whole trip can be intimidating, and if you don't want to try driving on the opposite side of the road, there's a lot you might miss for lack of a car.
-That's especially true in the Cotswolds where the train and bus coverage can be a bit spotty.
+That's especially true in and around the Cotswolds where the train and bus coverage can be a bit spotty.

 To get around that, we strongly recommend picking a home base in a town along the train lines, like Oxford or Moreton-in-Marsh, and then filling in the gaps with shorter day tours that interest you.
 That way, you still get occasional guidance and transportation when you need it, but you also get the joy of wandering, choosing your own hotels, and building a trip that goes exactly where you want it to.